PlantML/PlantML.github.io/pages/about_news.md

     image_fullwidth: "header_mps.png"
 ---

+## 6/1/20: Christina's review on interpretable machine learning is published

+In collaboration with Jiliang Tang from Comp.
+Sci. & Engr, MSU, Christina's review on [__Opening the Black Box: Interpretable Machine Learning for Geneticists__](https://www.ncbi.nlm.nih.gov/pubmed/32396837) is now published in Trends in Genetics.
+And her graphics was picked as the cover!
+This work highlights current progress in making machine learning model interpretable and explanable using applications in genetics as examples.

+## 3/31/20: Collaborative work with Dr. Yan Bao is published

+Dr. Bao's work on [__COST1 regulates autophagy to control plant drought tolerance__](https://www.ncbi.nlm.nih.gov/pubmed/32170020) is published where Peipei has contributed significantly using comparative genomics approaches.

+## 10/25/19: Beth defended her PhD

+Beth defended her PhD thesis today titled _Specilized metabolism and stress response: studies in predicting gene function and regulation_.
+The seminar was held in Plant Biology Lab 247 and was attended by both her colleagues, friends, and families.
+Beth is moving to University of Wisconsin-Madison to take a postdoctoral position applying molecular evolutionary and computaional approaches to plant biochemistry.
+We wish her all the best!

 ## 10/20/19: Ronan is here!

 Siobhan gave birth today to her baby boy Ronan!
 Congrats Siobhan and Geoff!